sammcj/anz-test-2/README.md

 # Background Information:

-- I'm come from a Platform Operations and Automation (Puppet) background to Platform Engineering.
+- I'm coming from a Platform Operations and Automation (Puppet) background to Platform Engineering.
 - This is testing web development skills and as such is not in my area of expertise.
 - As requested I've written the application in Javascript, however this is my first attempt with the language and with web development.